flipchan/astrology/Readme.md

 ## Flask site for astrology

-using the python library [flatlib](https://github.com/flatangle/flatlib)
+using the python library [flatlib](https://github.com/flatangle/flatlib) and [geonames.org](https://www.geonames.org/) for getting the geographical cordinates

 ### Includes:
 *  Astrology houses